Vesterøya

+Name

+Seawater levels were about| 20 m higher 5,000 years ago, which means Vesterøya consisted of a large island and 25-30 minor islets.
+During the Viking Age, ocean water levels were about 3–4 m higher than today.
+Therefore, Vesterøya was an island separated from the mainland by shallow waters (hence the name), and then later, it became a peninsula as water levels decreased.
+Vesterøya was previously known as Velløy, which derives from the Old Norse Vaðilløy.
+The first element comes from the word vaðill which means "shallow water" or "ford" and the word øy which means "island".
+Other historical names used for the peninsula include Velløy, Vælløy, Valløy, Veløyene, and Vælløynni.

 Folehavna Fort

-Folehavna Fort at West Island's southernmost point was constructed by the Germans in 1941 during the German occupation of Norway.
-The surrounding area came under German control on May 8, 1941, and the fortifications were raised the same month.
+Folehavna Fort is located at the southernmost point of the peninsula.
+It was constructed by the Germans in 1941 during the German occupation of Norway.
+The surrounding area came under German control on 8 May 1941, and the fortifications were raised the same month.
 By the end of the war, the fort was equipped with four Belgian cannons and several anti-aircraft cannons.
 The fort was in use by German occupation forces until January 1943.
-It was home to numerous tunnels, including the longest which was 120 meters (394 ft.).
-It was also equipped with bunkers, trenches, fencing, barracks, floodlights, battlements, and minefields.
+It was equipped with tunnels, bunkers, trenches, fencing, barracks, floodlights, battlements, and minefields.

 The Norwegian Armed Forces maintained control of the area until 1995 when it became a public recreation area.
 Bunkers, trenches, barracks, and tunnels can still be seen at Folehavna.
 At most about 200 German troops were stationed at Folehavna Fort.
 It is the southernmost point of Sandefjord which is located on the mainland (not including islands).